Motor#

 motor_1.spin_to_position(90, DEGREES)

-# Spin the motor and different
+# Spin the motor at different velocities

 # Using default velocity